A Thanksgiving Game Plan – What to make when and how to not go crazy with food prep for Thanksgiving. (Plus LOTS of recipes to get you started!)

 Turkey gets priority here.
 Also keep in mind that because your oven is likely to be crowded, things almost always take longer than they would otherwise to bake.
 Plan on adding an additional 15 minutes or so at least to any side dishes or casseroles.
 As always, keep a watchful eye and try not to open the oven door very much since it lets out so much heat.

-- Veggie Side Dishes – Many of these are stove-top friendly, like glazed carrots or mashed potatoes.
+- VEGGIE SIDE DISHES – Many of these are stove-top or small-appliance-friendly, like glazed carrots, Green Beans with Balsamic Pepper Relish or Instant Pot Mashed Potatoes.
 Pace yourself and plan to get these started with about 30-60 minutes to go before the Turkey is done (unless they need oven time).
-Some things (like cooked carrots) can store in a slow cooker on the WARM setting, so you can get them done early, if you like.
+Some things (like cooked carrots) can store in a slow cooker on the WARM setting, so you can get them done early if you like.

-- Once your turkey and any veggies, sides, or casseroles are out of the oven, you can reheat or warm any bread/rolls/muffins you are serving with dinner.
+- Once your turkey and any veggies, sides, or casseroles are out of the oven, you can REHEAT OR WARM ANY BREAD/ROLLS YOU’RE SERVING.
+(Don’t forget to set out butter or jams to go with them!)

-- While you’re eating dinner, you can bake or warm up your pies if you like.
+- While you’re eating dinner, you can BAKE OR WARM UP PIES as needed.
 If you do pie later, then just sit back and enjoy your meal!

 GOOD LUCK FRIENDS!